 Take the rubber base and ergonomic design, for example.
 If you want to get a good meal going and know you’re going to be using your grater a lot, you can rest assured that you won’t get any pains in your palms or tending, thanks to the comfortable design of this grater.
 It’s also made from commercial-grade steel, so it’s much less likely to rust than other, cheaper versions.

-Despite being last on our list, this box grater and built-in storage tub should not be underestimated.
-This is a rust-resistant stainless-steel box grater that is a little tougher to wear, but still ideal for those who know they won’t be using their box grater too much.
-KitchenAid are rightly proud of their item too and have even gone as far as to provide a replacement service and limited lifetime warranty.
+Despite being last on our list, this grater and built-in storage tub should not be underestimated.
+It is a decent choice for those who know they won’t be using it too much.
+KitchenAid is rightly proud of its item too and has even gone as far as to provide replacement service and limited lifetime warranty.

 Built-in storage box

-What to Look for in a Box Grater
+What to Look for in a Kitchen Grater

 - Surface area